livada/korenica/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+NOTE: Although this program is licensed under GPL the actual rules it implements are not.
+To use these rules for a competition or distribute them you have to acquire a permission from the author (Davor Bokun <bokundavor@gmail.com>).
+Please contact the author for more details.

 Build
 =====